richardTowers/decaf-script/README.md

 function (arg1, arg2, arg3) { return arg1 + arg2 + arg2; }
 ```

-As a result of it's extreme simplicity, DecafScript is only 126 bytes, minified and gzipped.
+As a result of it's extreme simplicity, the DecafScript compiler is only 126 bytes, compiled, minified and gzipped.

 ### Known Issues